skydiver/october-plugin-quotes/README.md

-# Quotes Carousel plugin for OctoberCMS with random single quote
+# Quotes Carousel plugin for OctoberCMS

 ##Introduction
-Its a fork from skydiver/october-plugin-quotes Plugin that draws a Quotes Carousel using Bootstrap 3 on your page.
+Draws a Quotes Carousel using Bootstrap 3 on your page.

-Additional to that a "random" option is now in the component widget.
-With random checked there will only shown one single quote, randomly.
+Additional, it's possible to show one single randome quote.

 Based & inspired on:
 - Responsive Quote Carousel BS3: http://codepen.io/vegancore/pen/rHzmh